Booking.com: best prices

-The town of Caserta is situated about 25 kilometres north of Naples, in south-western Italy, well known for the Royal Palace.
+The town of Caserta is situated about 25 kilometres north of Naples, in south-western Italy.
+It is well known for the immense baroque style Royal Palace.

 Visit the Royal Palace at Caserta

-It is hard to imagine why even the most royal of royals might think they needed quite such an excessive palace but I would like to have one of those staircases in my own house though...
+Even as you approach the Royal Palace you are overwhelmed by its size, but when you enter the enormous entrances and staircases are still a surprise.
+Of course, it is hard to imagine why even the most royal of royals might think they needed quite such an excessive palace but I would like to have one of those staircases in my own house though.

 Parks and gardens